QuiltMC/developer-wiki/wiki/misc/world_types/en.md

 ---
-title: Adding a Custom World Preset
+title: Adding a Custom World Type
 index: 0
 ---

-# Adding custom world presets
+# Adding custom world types
 If your mod completely overhauls Minecraft's worldgen, you'll likely want to create a custom worldtype to offer users the option to use your worldgen or MC's vanilla worldgen.
 Now, what is a custom world type you may ask? *World types*, also called *world presets* define world generation options for Minecraft worlds.
 They let you change the make-up of your Minecraft worlds by configuring how world generation behaves.

 Some examples of world types already built into MC are "Amplified", "Super Flat", "Single Biome", and "Large Biomes".

-## Specifying which dimensions your worldtype applies to
+## Specifying which dimensions your world type applies to

-The following block shows how to specify which dimensions your world preset will apply to.
+The following block shows how to specify which dimensions your world type will apply to.
 In `"dimension"`, a `"minecraft:overworld"` object is required.
 The dimension `type` can be a built-in preset or a custom dimension preset you implement in your mod.